English/Japanese

 2025.09.05

-Kawai has been invited to deliver a keynote lecture at the 18th Asian Congress of Fluid Mechanics (ACFM 2025), to be held in Seoul, South Korea, from September 10 to 13.
+Kawai has been invited to deliver a keynote lecture at The 18th Asian Congress of Fluid Mechanics (ACFM 2025), to be held in Seoul, South Korea, from September 10 to 13.

 2025.09.05

-Kawai has been invited to give a talk at the Joint Workshop on Data-Driven Turbulence Modeling, co-organized by the Gwangju Institute of Science and Technology (GIST), South Korea, and the University of Stuttgart, Germany.
+Kawai has been invited to give a talk at The Joint Workshop on Data-Driven Turbulence Modeling, co-organized by the Gwangju Institute of Science and Technology (GIST), South Korea, and the University of Stuttgart, Germany.
 The workshop will be held in Gwangju, South Korea, from September 7 to 9.

 Old News